typealiased/mockingbird/README-0.19.md

 ### An Example

-Let’s say we wanted to test a `Person` class with a function that takes in a `Bird`.
+Let’s say we wanted to test a `Person` class with a method that takes a `Bird`.

 ```swift
 protocol Bird {